simoneengelbr/twitter_zodiac/docs/index.md

 ![TwitterLogo](TwitterLogo.png)

 With a little help from the Twitter API, the most followed accounts of famous people together with their handle, number of following accounts, and their last 50 Tweets from the past week (16/11/2020 - 20/11/2020) were been collected.
 Wikipedia API was also used to extract the birthday of those famous people.
 These actions have been done to be able to determine the **[zodiac sign](https://askastrology.com/zodiac-signs/)** of every person and also establish to which **[element](https://astrostyle.com/learn-astrology/the-elements-fire-earth-air-and-water-signs/)** does that sign belongs.
-This information is compressed in a ??MB csv file.
+This information is compressed in a 82.23MB pickle file.
 For more detailed information, please visit the Explainer Notebook.

 # **<span style="color:#8a7e4a">How does the network looks like?</span>**